|TROPICAL ALMOND TEA|

 All parts of the plant (leaves, bark, roots, fruit and wood) are used in traditional medicine, such as in dysentery; dressing of rheumatic joints; treating coughs and asthma.
-The fruit may be helpful in treatment of leprosy, headaches, in reducing travel nausea.
-The leaves seem to get rid of intestinal parasites; treat eye problems, rheumatism, wounds (the bark extract promotes considerable wound-healing activity).
-Stops the bleeding during teeth extraction.
+The fruit may be helpful in treatment of leprosy, headaches and in reducing travel nausea.
+The leaves seem to get rid of intestinal parasites; treat eye problems, rheumatism and wounds (the bark extract promotes considerable wound-healing activity).
+It also stops the bleeding during teeth extraction.

 Tropical almond has strong antibacterial properties and works against Gram positive and Gram negative micro-organisms.

 The leaves have been shown to protect against acute liver injury produced by some hepato-toxicants (chemicals that produce liver damage).

-In Taiwan the fallen leaves are used as an herb to treat liver diseases (hepatitis) and prevention (hepatoma).
+In Taiwan the fallen leaves are used to treat liver diseases (hepatitis) and prevention (hepatoma).

 The leaves also have potential in the management of sickle cell disorders.

 Tropical almond is one of the most effective anti-fungal plants; seeds and fruit are edible.